Scaffolds and Generalized Integral Galois Module Structure: Applications to Galois Extensions

 where $v_K(\pi)=1$ and $\Sigma = \sum_{\sigma \in G} \sigma$ is the trace element of $K[G]$.
 Thus, with the notation of Remark \ref{gp-ring}, $\euM/\euM^2$ is generated by $\pi$, $\sigma_1-1, \ldots, \sigma_n-1, \pi^{-1}\Sigma$. \end{remark}

 To give some idea of the range of complexity occurring in the Galois module structure of ideals for wildly ramified extensions, we record the maxima and minima of the number of generators and the embedding dimension.
+We are not aware of any similar results in the Galois module literature beyond the discussion of the degree $p$ case in \cite{desmit:2}.